 $5,000 Doctorate in Education (Ed.D.) - Education Leaders Scholarship

-Students enrolling by February 27th in the fully online Ed.D. in Leadership and Management program will receive a $5,000 scholarship to help promote doctoral program’s groundbreaking curriculum, centered on management and leadership theories and practical, tested implementation strategies appropriate for academic, corporate and governmental workplace settings.
+Students enrolling by May 7th in the fully online Ed.D. in Leadership and Innovation program will receive a $5,000 scholarship to help promote doctoral program’s groundbreaking curriculum, centered on management and leadership theories and practical, tested implementation strategies appropriate for academic, corporate and governmental workplace settings.

 All new online St. Thomas University students enrolling in any of these online advanced degree programs are eligible for this scholarship offer!